C-Accel-CRIPT/sdk-archive/docs/tutorial/tutorial.md

 ---

 ### Connect to CRIPT
-To connect to [CRIPT](https://criptapp.org) you must enter a `host` and an `API Token`
+To connect to [CRIPT](https://criptapp.org), you must enter a `host` and an `API Token`.

 #### Host

-Host indicates the CRIPT instance that you want to upload your data to whether that is CRIPT or a private instance.
+The `host` indicates the CRIPT instance that you want to upload your data to, whether that is CRIPT or a private instance.

 !!! note
-    For most users host will be `"criptapp.org"`
+    For most usersl, `host` will be `criptapp.org`

 #### API Token

-The token is needed because we need to authenticate the user before saving any of their data
+The token is needed because we need to authenticate the user (i.e., make sure they are a valid CRIPT user) before saving any of their data.

-Your API Token that can be found in the [security settings](https://criptapp.org/security/) under the profile icon on the top right.
-For further explanation please refer to [how to get an API Token](acquiring_api_token.md)
+Your API Token can be found in [security settings](https://criptapp.org/security/) under the profile icon on the top right of `criptapp.org`.
+For further explanation, please refer to [how to get an API Token](acquiring_api_token.md)

-> Note: The "Token" in front of the random characters is part of the token as well
+!!! note

-#### Example
+    The word `Token` in front of the random characters is part of the token as well.

 :fontawesome-regular-keyboard: My Input:
 ```python
 import cript